maxtaco/oneshallpass/README.md

 automatically.
 And if you're in the fourth, you're out several beans a month and can't audit the code that your security depends upon.

-This app — “PassThePeas” — is an attempt to get you the best of all worlds.
-The ideas is that you remember one passphrase (which should be a quality password!), and PassThePeas will generate for you as many site-specific passwords as you need.
+This app — “One Shall Pass” — gives you the best of all worlds.
+The ideas is that you remember one passphrase (which should be a quality password!), and One Shall Pass (1SP) will generate for you as many site-specific passwords as you need.
 It runs on any browser, like that of your laptop, your smartphone, or an Internet kiosk.
 It's self-contained, so it will run when you are disconnected, and you can check for yourself that no sensitive information is being shipped over the Internet.
 It's free to use, and open-source, so you can modify it and audit it to your heart's content, and you need not fear being locked into another expensively monthly service.
 And it's based on strong cryptographic primitives, so you'll be secure.

 Still not convinced?
 Read on to our FAQ-style introduction.